openedx/frontend-enterprise/README.rst

 Versioning and Releases
 -----
-This library has it's version automatically updated by semantic-versioning when the release is published to npm.
+This library has its version automatically updated by semantic-versioning when the release is published to npm.
 The source code package.json file should remain at "1.0.0-semantically-released".
 The below Usage instructions will install the latest version from npm.
 Please see the repository Releases for earlier package versions.

+Preview next release version from Pull Requests
+*****

+As a convenience, the "node_js CI / build (push)" check on Pull Requests includes a step to analyze the commit(s) and outputs a preview of what version semantic-release will publish if a PR gets merged.
+This is done using the "--dry-run" option for the semantic-release CLI, which will skip the publish/release steps.
+Look for a message in this CI step along the lines of "The next release version is <NEXT_RELEASE_VERSION>".

 Usage
 -----